Saucony has been making quality running shoes longer than nearly any other brand out there. Photo: iRunFar/Eszter Horanyi

 Saucony is one of the oldest athletic footwear companies in America.
 Launched in Pennsylvania in 1898, the brand was well-positioned to capitalize on the American jogging boom in the 1970s and 1980s.
 Nowadays, Saucony is still one of the best all-around running shoe brands.
 Despite pushes from younger brands like Hoka, On, and Topo, Saucony remains a favorite shoe brand for many runners.

 We’ve run in Saucony shoes for decades and collectively logged thousands of miles in the various models.
 Below, we outline six of the best Saucony shoes currently available.
-Our pick for the best overall trail running shoe is the classic Saucony Peregrine 14, which continues to be one of the best trail running shoes out there, thanks to its ability to meet the needs of most off-road runners.
+Our pick for the best overall trail running shoe is the classic Saucony Peregrine 15, which continues to hold its place in our best trail running shoes guide thanks to its ability to meet the needs of most off-road runners.
 Likewise, the Saucony Endorphin Speed 4 is our pick for the best road running shoe for its versatility.
 It’ll suit most runners for easy runs, strenuous workouts, and even races.

 Want to learn more about how we tested the shoes, what to look for in Saucony running shoes, or our answers to frequently asked questions?
 Read on.